pyeve/cerberus/docs/usage.rst

 --------

 Warnings, such as about deprecations or likely causes of trouble, are issued through the Python standard library's :mod:`warnings` module.
+The logging module can be configured to catch these :func:`logging.captureWarnings`.